 If a party submits an exhibit that contains irrelevant SPII, the judge should direct that the SPII be redacted.
 If the SPII is relevant to the issues in the case, or irrelevant SPII was included in documents filed or admitted into the hearing record, the judge should take steps to protect against public disclosure of the SPII.
 See, e.g., Kansas City Cement Masons Pension Fund v.
-Lan-Tel Communications Services, Inc., 2018 U.S. Dist.
-LEXIS 237405, 2018 WL 2207984 (W.D.
+Lan-Tel Communications Services, Inc., 2018 WL 2207984, 2018 U.S. Dist.
+LEXIS 237405 (W.D.
 Mo.
 March 7, 2018) (court temporarily sealed summary judgment documents containing personally identifiable information that had been filed by the parties and directed counsel to file properly redacted versions of the documents to substitute for the sealed versions); and Doe v.
 U.S., 210 F.Supp.3d 1169 (W.D.
 Mo.
 2017) (court sealed unredacted deposition transcripts containing SPII that the FTC had inadvertently attached as exhibits to its preliminary injunction brief).
 See also § 8-600, Protective Orders, above.

 Rejected Exhibits.
 Rejected exhibits should be placed in a separate rejected exhibits file so that they may be reviewed by the Board in the event a party challenges the judge's rulings on exceptions to the judge's decision.
 See Omaha World-Herald, 357 NLRB 1870, 1872 n.
 13 (2011) (judge erred in not placing rejected exhibits in a rejected exhibits file).
 But see Bethlehem Temple Learning Center, Inc., 330 NLRB 1177, 1182 (judge declined to include rejected prehearing witness affidavits in a rejected exhibits file as the portions bearing on credibility had already been read into the record).
 It is improper, however, for a party's posthearing brief to cite rejected exhibits as if they were received into evidence rather than rejected.
 Pain Relief Centers, P.A., 371 NLRB No. 70, slip op. at 6 n.
-2 (2022).
+2 (2022), enfd.
+2023 WL 5380323, 2023 U.S. App.
+LEXIS 22068 (4th Cir.
+2023).